-- 3(1) The person (or persons) responsible for: - (a) a clandestine entrant; or - (b) a passenger arriving in Gibraltar without proper documents, shall, subject to sub-sections (4) and (5) incur a penalty of the maximum permissible at level 4, and an additional penalty of that amount in respect of each such clandestine entrant or passenger. - (2) A person is a clandestine entrant for the purposes of section 3(1)(a) if- - (a) he arrives in Gibraltar concealed in a vehicle, ship or aircraft, - (b) he passes, or attempts to pass, through immigration control concealed in a vehicle, or - (c) he arrives in the Gibraltar on a ship or aircraft, having embarked - (i) concealed in a vehicle; and - (ii) at a time when the ship or aircraft was outside Gibraltar, - and claims, or indicates that he intends to seek, asylum in Gibraltar or evades, or attempts to evade, immigration control. - (3) A person is a passenger arriving without proper documents for the purposes of section 3(1)(b) if, being a person requiring leave to enter Gibraltar, arrives in Gibraltar by ship, aircraft, or road passenger vehicle and, on being required to do so by an immigration officer, fails to produce- - (a) a valid passport with photograph or some other recognised document satisfactorily establishing his identity and nationality or citizenship; and - (b) if he requires a visa, a valid visa of the required kind.
+- 3.(1) The person (or persons) responsible for- - (a) a clandestine entrant shall, subject to sub-sections (4) and (5), incur a penalty of the maximum permissible at level 4 on the standard scale and an additional penalty of that amount in respect of each such clandestine entrant; - (b) a passenger arriving in Gibraltar without proper documents shall, subject to subsection (4), incur a penalty up to level 4 on the standard scale and no less than £1,860 in respect of each such passenger.
+In deciding the total amount of the penalty the factors in Schedule 1 of this Act shall be taken into consideration. - (2) A person is a clandestine entrant for the purposes of section 3(1)(a) if- - (a) he arrives in Gibraltar concealed in a vehicle, ship or aircraft, - (b) he passes, or attempts to pass, through immigration control concealed in a vehicle, or - (c) he arrives in the Gibraltar on a ship or aircraft, having embarked - (i) concealed in a vehicle; and - (ii) at a time when the ship or aircraft was outside Gibraltar, and claims, or indicates that he intends to seek, asylum in Gibraltar or evades, or attempts to evade, immigration control.

-- (4) The Government may make regulations by notice in the Gazette varying the penalty payable under subsection (1) and in doing so may prescribe different amounts by way of penalty for those persons responsible for clandestine entrants and those responsible for passengers without proper documentation. - (5) Any penalty incurred under this section may be mitigated on the basis set out in Schedule to this Act. - (6) The Government may issue a code of practice to be followed by any person operating a system for preventing the carriage of clandestine entrants and/or passengers without proper documentation.
+- (3) A person is a passenger arriving without proper documents for the purposes of section 3(1)(b) if, being a person requiring leave to enter Gibraltar, arrives in Gibraltar by ship, aircraft, or road passenger vehicle and, on being required to do so by an immigration officer, fails to produce- - (a) a valid passport with photograph or some other recognised document satisfactorily establishing his identity and nationality or citizenship; and - (b) if he requires a visa, a valid visa of the required kind. - (4) The Government may make regulations by notice in the Gazette varying the penalty payable under subsection (1) and in doing so may prescribe different amounts by way of penalty for those persons responsible for clandestine entrants and those responsible for passengers without proper documentation. - (5) Any penalty incurred by a person (or persons) responsible for a clandestine entrant under this section may be mitigated on the basis set out in Schedule 1 to this Act. - © Government of Gibraltar (www.gibraltarlaws.gov.gi)